42xel/BAPL2/README.md

 ; @ = #range,[7] ; a desired idiomatic syntax
 @ = (#range,)[7]
 ```
-The desired syntax `@ = #range,[7]` errors because list can't be indexed, because it would require them to have higher precedence over indexation rather than lower.
+The desired syntax `@ = #range,[7]` errors because lists can't be indexed, because it would require them to have higher precedence over indexation rather than lower.

 I don't know if there is a purely PEG solution to this issue, but presumably, precedence climbing could solve it.